Published: 12/02/2014 - Updated: 05/18/2018

 SWEET ORANGE JUICE: because of its high vitamin C content, orange is one of the best remedies for cleansing, healing, reducing inflammation and healing wounds.
 Drink one small glass before breakfast.
 The secret for best using this juice is to drink it slowly.
 Salivate well with each sip and never mix it with other foods.
 Drink it on an empty stomach and wait 20 minutes before eating anything else.

-MORE IN THE JOY OF WELLNESSLeg Sores: Causes and Natural Treatment
+MORE IN THE JOY OF WELLNESSArthritis and Osteoarthritis: Treatment with Cold Pressed Oils

 ALOE PULP: to be rubbed on the would to help heal the area.